Universality in driven systems with a multiply-degenerate umbilic point: case: Universality of umbilic points with higher degeneracy.

 \section{$K>2$ case: Universality of umbilic points with higher degeneracy.}

-Up to now we only described our numerical results for the double-degenerate $K=2$ umbilic mode, while our effective MCT theory predictions, namely Eqs.(\ref{eq:zKPZ}), (\ref{eq:zHeat}), and (\ref{5/3LeviStable}) are expected to be valid for an umbilic mode of arbitrary degeneracy $K$.
-We also did a similar analysis for $K>2$ which is more challenging numerically, when it comes to Monte-Carlo simulations.
-While the $z_u=3/2$ prediction of MCT (\ref{eq:zKPZ}) remains robust, the umbilic scaling function $f_u$ changes significantly with the umbilic mode degeneracy $K$.
-With increasing $K$ the umbilic scaling function $f_u(K)$ starts closely approaching the KPZ scaling function, data not shown.
-It would be interesting to investigate if the convergence $f_u \rightarrow f_{\rm KPZ}$ takes place in the ``meanfield" limit $K \rightarrow \infty$.
+Up to now we only described our numerical results for the double-degenerate $K=2$ umbilic mode, while our effective MCT theory predictions, namely Eqs.~(\ref{eq:zKPZ}), (\ref{eq:zHeat}), and (\ref{5/3LeviStable}) are expected to be valid for an umbilic mode of arbitrary degeneracy $K$.
+To test this prediction we have performed a similar analysis for $K=3$ and $K=4$ (see Fig.~\ref{Fig_K34}) which is more challenging numerically, when it comes to Monte-Carlo simulations, but has better finite-time convergence properties.
+The predictions for the dynamical exponents $z_s = 5/3$ (\ref{eq:zHeat}) and the scaling function (\ref{5/3LeviStable}) of the heat mode are found to be in excellent agreement with our numerical simulations, see right panel of Fig.~\ref{Fig_K34}.
+While the $z_u=3/2$ prediction of MCT (\ref{eq:zKPZ}) remains robust, the umbilic scaling function $f_u$ changes appreciably with the umbilic mode degeneracy $K$ as shown in the left panel of Fig.~\ref{Fig_K34}, cf.~umbilic scaling function for $K=2$ in Fig.~\ref{FigUmbilicLattice}.
+With increasing $K$ the umbilic scaling functions $f_{u}^{[K]}$ starts to closely approach the KPZ scaling function, see Fig.~\ref{Fig_K234}.
+It would be interesting to investigate if the convergence $f_{u}^{[K]} \rightarrow f_{\rm KPZ} = f_{u}^{[1]}$ takes place in the ``meanfield" limit $K \rightarrow \infty$.